11 Norwegian Cruise Line Changes for the Worse

 Read more: Smart Cruise Cabin Tips You Need to Know

-And let’s talk about how short port days have gotten.
-I love itineraries with long days at port, but those are becoming harder and harder to find.
+Let’s also discuss how short port days have become.
+I love itineraries with long days at port, but they are becoming increasingly difficult to find.
 Why?
-My guess is it saves them money on port fees and keeps us on the ship longer, spending more.
+MY guess is that it saves them money on port fees and keeps us on the ship longer, spending more.

 For those of us who cruise to explore, these changes are frustrating.